HMS Kipling (F91): Description

 The K-class destroyers were repeats of the preceding J class, except that they were not fitted for minesweeping gear.
 They displaced 1690 LT at standard load and 2330 LT at deep load.
 The ships had an overall length of 339 ft 6 in, a beam of 35 ft and a draught of 9 ft.
 They were powered by two Parsons geared steam turbines, each driving one propeller shaft, using steam provided by two Admiralty three-drum boilers.
 The turbines developed a total of 40000 shp and gave a maximum speed of 36 kn.
 The ships carried a maximum of 484 LT of fuel oil that gave them a range of 5500 nmi at 15 kn.
 The ships' complement was 183 officers and men.

 The ships were armed with six 4.7-inch (120 mm) Mark XII guns in twin mounts, two superfiring in front of the bridge and one aft of the superstructure.
 For anti-aircraft (AA) defence, they had one quadruple mount for 2-pounder "pom-pom" guns and two quadruple mounts for the 0.5 inch Vickers Mark III anti-aircraft machinegun.
 The K-class ships were fitted with two above-water quintuple mounts for 21 in torpedoes.
 The ship was fitted with two depth charge throwers and one rack for 20 depth charges.

 Construction and career

+HMS Kipling, named after the author and poet Rudyard Kipling, was laid down by Yarrow, Scotstoun on 26 October 1937, and was launched on 19 January 1939, by Elsie Bambridge, Kipling's daughter.
+The ship was completed on 22 December 1939.

+After working up the ship's crew and a period of defect rectification at the Barclay Curle shipyard on the Clyde, Kipling joined the 5th Destroyer Flotilla of the Home Fleet on 4 February 1940.